 A 7210 SAS application is the software entity that reports the event.
-Applications include IP, MPLS, OSPF, CLI, services, and so on.
+Applications include IP, MPLS, OSPF, CLI, services, and others.
 Only one application can be specified.
 The latest application command overwrites the previous command.

-The no form of the command removes the application as a match criterion.
+The no form of this command removes the application as a match criterion.